bitwiseworks/python-os2/Doc/reference/datamodel.rst

          single: f_locals (frame attribute)
          single: f_lasti (frame attribute)
          single: f_builtins (frame attribute)
-         single: f_restricted (frame attribute)

       Special read-only attributes: :attr:`f_back` is to the previous stack frame (towards the caller), or ``None`` if this is the bottom stack frame;
       :attr:`f_code` is the code object being executed in this frame; :attr:`f_locals` is the dictionary used to look up local variables; :attr:`f_globals` is used for global variables; :attr:`f_builtins` is used for built-in (intrinsic) names;
-      :attr:`f_restricted` is a flag indicating whether the function is executing in restricted execution mode; :attr:`f_lasti` gives the precise instruction (this is an index into the bytecode string of the code object).
+      :attr:`f_lasti` gives the precise instruction (this is an index into the bytecode string of the code object).

       .. index::
          single: f_trace (frame attribute)
-         single: f_exc_type (frame attribute)
-         single: f_exc_value (frame attribute)
+         single: f_trace_lines (frame attribute)
-         single: f_exc_traceback (frame attribute)
+         single: f_trace_opcodes (frame attribute)
          single: f_lineno (frame attribute)

-      Special writable attributes: :attr:`f_trace`, if not ``None``, is a function called at the start of each source code line (this is used by the debugger);
+      Special writable attributes: :attr:`f_trace`, if not ``None``, is a function called for various events during code execution (this is used by the debugger).
-      :attr:`f_exc_type`, :attr:`f_exc_value`, :attr:`f_exc_traceback` represent the
+      Normally an event is triggered for each new source line - this can be disabled by setting :attr:`f_trace_lines` to :const:`False`.

+      Implementations *may* allow per-opcode events to be requested by setting :attr:`f_trace_opcodes` to :const:`True`.
+Note that this may lead to undefined interpreter behaviour if exceptions raised by the trace function escape to the function being traced.

-      last exception raised in the parent frame provided another exception was ever raised in the current frame (in all other cases they are None); :attr:`f_lineno` is the current line number of the frame --- writing to this from within a trace function jumps to the given line (only for the bottom-most frame).
+      :attr:`f_lineno` is the current line number of the frame --- writing to this from within a trace function jumps to the given line (only for the bottom-most frame).
 A debugger can implement a Jump command (aka Set Next Statement) by writing to f_lineno.

+      Frame objects support one method:

+      .. method:: frame.clear()

+         This method clears all references to local variables held by the frame.
+Also, if the frame belonged to a generator, the generator is finalized.
+This helps break reference cycles involving frame objects (for example when catching an exception and storing its traceback for later use).

+         :exc:`RuntimeError` is raised if the frame is currently executing.

+         .. versionadded:: 3.4

+   .. _traceback-objects:

    Traceback objects
       .. index::